modernweb-dev/rocket/site/pages/10--docs/30--guides/20--social-media.rocket.md

 } from '../../recursive.data.js';
 export { html, layout, setupUnifiedPlugins, components, openGraphLayout };
 /* END - Rocket auto generated - do not touch */

+export const description =
+  'It is important that links to your website stand out from the rest of the content on social media.
+Design an open graph template image directly in the browser and let Rocket handle the rest.';
+export const subTitle =
+  'Make links to your website attractive on Twitter, Facebook, Discord and other social media.';
 ```

 # Social Media